SPINE Architecture Overview

 Layer What Why

-1. Claude Native Task tool subagents (Explore, Plan, code-architect, visual-tester) Parallel agents without MCP overhead
+1. Host Agent Built-in subagent types (Explore, Plan, code-architect, visual-tester) Parallel agents without MCP overhead

 2. MCP Servers browser-mcp, next-conductor, research-agent-mcp, smart-inventory External tool integration